Last Updated on January 1, 2023

 3. Maxxis Ikon Skinwall

-Maxxis comes again with their Ikon Skinwall.
-It’s the same as the classic Ikon.
-But this skinwall tire features a flesh color on its sidewall.
-This also featured Maxxis’ 3C and EXO technology that gives additional protection against flats and punctures.
+The Ikon Skinwall is the same as the classic Ikon, except this features a flesh color on its sidewall.
+This also features Maxxis’ 3C and EXO technology that protects against flats and punctures.

 Pros